econnet/econ/econ-1.0.rst

 Work is measured by its result.

 *Relevancy* requires work to be associated with product parts and thus econs.
-When the part is replaced that work becomes irrelevant.
+When the part is replaced, that work becomes irrelevant.
 For `diversification`_ people should contribute to more parts.

 Work that is not exclusively for the specific product is its own product,